Lunar New Year Craft: Year of the Snake Puppet DIY!

-The Chinese New Year is right around the corner and since it’s The Year of the Snake we thought we’d make a puppet that moves and wiggles just like a snake!
+The Lunar New Year is right around the corner and since it’s The Year of the Snake we thought we’d make a puppet that moves and wiggles just like a snake!

 Here is what you will need: